Two Countries: Critical reception

 The Times of India rated 3.5 out of 5 stars and stated "Packaged with umpteen laugh-out-loud moments, Two Countries is definitely what one would expect from a Dileep movie.
 The screenplay by Rafi is clean, situational humour with clever quips and the actors hit the ball out of the park with their comic timing".

 Box office

 The film received a good opening at the box office, grossing ₹100 million from theatres within five days.
 It grossed ₹178 million in twenty days from the Kerala box office.
 After 40 days, the film had collected more than ₹300 million from Kerala alone and the worldwide gross would come in much higher after adding the earnings from the rest of India and overseas markets.
 By this time, film already achieved the status of being one of the highest-grossing film in Malayalam.
 It grossed an estimated sum of ₹315 million with a net amount of ₹249.8 million from 60 theatres in Kerala after 44 days, with a worldwide collection of ₹500 million.
 After 60 days, worldwide gross was over ₹550 million.

 Soundtrack

-The film's soundtrack contains 3 songs, all composed by Gopi Sundar and Lyrics by B. K. Harinarayanan.
+The film's soundtrack contains three songs composed by Gopi Sundar and lyrics by B. K. Harinarayanan.